publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2780.md

         (1)

-         Exporting or otherwise providing (by sale, lease or loan, grant, or other means), directly or indirectly, any munitions item to a country described in subsection (d) of this section under the authority of this chapter, the Foreign Assistance Act of 1961 \[[22 U.S.C.
-2151][/us/usc/t22/s2151] et seq.\], or any other law (except as provided in subsection (h) of this section).
+         Exporting or otherwise providing (by sale, lease or loan, grant, or other means), directly or indirectly, any munitions item to a country described in subsection (d) under the authority of this chapter, the Foreign Assistance Act of 1961 \[[22 U.S.C.
+2151][/us/usc/t22/s2151] et seq.\], or any other law (except as provided in subsection (h)).
 In implementing this paragraph, the United States Government—

-            (A) shall suspend delivery to such country of any such item pursuant to any such transaction which has not been completed at the time the Secretary of State makes the determination described in subsection (d) of this section, and
+            (A) shall suspend delivery to such country of any such item pursuant to any such transaction which has not been completed at the time the Secretary of State makes the determination described in subsection (d), and

             (B) shall terminate any lease or loan to such country of any such item which is in effect at the time the Secretary of State makes that determination.

         (2) Providing credits, guarantees, or other financial assistance under the authority of this chapter, the Foreign Assistance Act of 1961 \[[22 U.S.C.
-2151][/us/usc/t22/s2151] et seq.\], or any other law (except as provided in subsection (h) of this section), with respect to the acquisition of any munitions item by a country described in subsection (d) of this section.
-In implementing this paragraph, the United States Government shall suspend expenditures pursuant to any such assistance obligated before the Secretary of State makes the determination described in subsection (d) of this section.
+2151][/us/usc/t22/s2151] et seq.\], or any other law (except as provided in subsection (h)), with respect to the acquisition of any munitions item by a country described in subsection (d).
+In implementing this paragraph, the United States Government shall suspend expenditures pursuant to any such assistance obligated before the Secretary of State makes the determination described in subsection (d).
 The President may authorize expenditures otherwise required to be suspended pursuant to the preceding sentence if the President has determined, and reported to the Congress, that suspension of those expenditures causes undue financial hardship to a supplier, shipper, or similar person and allowing the expenditure will not result in any munitions item being made available for use by such country.

         (3) Consenting under [section 2753(a) of this title][/us/usc/t22/s2753/a], under section 505(a) of the Foreign Assistance Act of 1961 \[[22 U.S.C.
-2314(a)][/us/usc/t22/s2314/a]\], under the regulations issued to carry out [section 2778 of this title][/us/usc/t22/s2778], or under any other law (except as provided in subsection (h) of this section), to any transfer of any munitions item to a country described in subsection (d) of this section.
-In implementing this paragraph, the United States Government shall withdraw any such consent which is in effect at the time the Secretary of State makes the determination described in subsection (d) of this section, except that this sentence does not apply with respect to any item that has already been transferred to such country.
+2314(a)][/us/usc/t22/s2314/a]\], under the regulations issued to carry out [section 2778 of this title][/us/usc/t22/s2778], or under any other law (except as provided in subsection (h)), to any transfer of any munitions item to a country described in subsection (d).
+In implementing this paragraph, the United States Government shall withdraw any such consent which is in effect at the time the Secretary of State makes the determination described in subsection (d), except that this sentence does not apply with respect to any item that has already been transferred to such country.

-        (4) Providing any license or other approval under [section 2778 of this title][/us/usc/t22/s2778] for any export or other transfer (including by means of a technical assistance agreement, manufacturing licensing agreement, or coproduction agreement) of any munitions item to a country described in subsection (d) of this section.
-In implementing this paragraph, the United States Government shall suspend any such license or other approval which is in effect at the time the Secretary of State makes the determination described in subsection (d) of this section, except that this sentence does not apply with respect to any item that has already been exported or otherwise transferred to such country.
+        (4) Providing any license or other approval under [section 2778 of this title][/us/usc/t22/s2778] for any export or other transfer (including by means of a technical assistance agreement, manufacturing licensing agreement, or coproduction agreement) of any munitions item to a country described in subsection (d).
+In implementing this paragraph, the United States Government shall suspend any such license or other approval which is in effect at the time the Secretary of State makes the determination described in subsection (d), except that this sentence does not apply with respect to any item that has already been exported or otherwise transferred to such country.

         (5)

-         Otherwise facilitating the acquisition of any munitions item by a country described in subsection (d) of this section.
+         Otherwise facilitating the acquisition of any munitions item by a country described in subsection (d).
 This paragraph applies with respect to activities undertaken—

             (A) by any department, agency, or other instrumentality of the Government,